vukovic98/love_and_food/README.md

     The application will be running on port 8080.

 #### Angular App
-    Run npm install in folder containing application and then 'ng serve'.
+    Run 'npm install' in folder containing application and then 'ng serve'.
     The application will be running on port 4200.

 ### Licence